ASVBPREAUBV/vierzig/README.md

 ## Using the theme

-After cloning Forty or adding it as a submodule, there are a few other things you should do:
+After cloning Vierzig or adding it as a submodule, there are a few other things you should do:

 ### Config File